 It shouldn’t be a surprise to see Cloud—the official CloudApp client—in this lineup.
 The application shows a little cloud in the Mac OS X menubar, where it remains unobtrusive until you need it.
 Uploading files is as easy as dropping them onto the menubar icon.
 Upon completion, a link to the file will be copied to your clipboard.

 You can ask Cloud to automatically upload any screenshots you take (as seen in the above screenshot).
 With the URL added to your clipboard in the process, you can share those pictures on the fly via instant messaging or on social networks.

-FluffyApp for Windows
+FluffyApp for Windows [No longer available]

 If you use Windows as your (second) operating system, you’ll be looking at FluffyApp to fulfil your various CloudApp needs.
 Designed with the simplicity of a Mac application (one click install, hassle-free application updates), FluffyApp also looks somewhat similar to its Mac OS X counterpart, but appears in the notification area of Windows’ task bar.